ranganathanlab/pySCA/docs/source/get_started.rst

 Base Directory
 --------------

-data/
+bin/
+  Contains the analysis scripts that use functions defined in the `scaTools.py` module. data/
   Git submodule that contains the input sequence alignments (\*.fasta, \*.an) and structures (\*.pdb) for the analysis.
 The \*.an files correspond to